 How secure are the doors to your business?
-Maybe it’s time to take a look at your options as far as strengthening the entrances and exits in your building.
+Maybe it’s time to look at your options for better safeguarding the entries and exits.

-When most people think of a secure door, steel comes to mind.
-A strong steel door is tougher to break through than fiberglass or wood.
-But any of these doors can be made stronger with a reinforced door frame and jamb, and stronger hardware.
-Reinforced strike plates, sheet steel plates wrapping under the dead bolt, longer hinge screws, metal blocks and bars, internal locks and laminated glass in window openings all help to make any door more secure.
+When most people think of a secure door, they think first of steel.
+A strong steel security door is indeed tougher to break through than a door made of fiberglass or wood.
+But any type of door can be made stronger with a reinforced door frame and jamb, and stronger hardware.
+Reinforced strike plates, sheet steel plates wrapping under the dead bolt, longer hinge screws, metal blocks and bars, internal locks and laminated glass in window openings all help to make a door harder for an intruder to get through.
 Naturally, any secure entryway also includes an automated alarm system that alerts you and the police that a break-in is occurring, as well as cameras and motion sensors.

 It’s actually more helpful to think of the entryway with all these secure components as an entire security system.